hubertrh/mdm-structural-and-civil-engineering/README.md

 ## Introduction

 This repository is the source code for MDM Structural and Civil Engineering's website.
-It's designed to serve as the online representation of their commitment to pioneering structural and civil engineering projects across London, highlighting their role in enhancing the city's infrastructure since 2017.
+It's designed to serve as the online representation of their work in structural and civil engineering projects in London, highlighting their role in enhancing the city's infrastructure since 2017.

 ## Site Composition